How Will Ships Help Save the Environment?

 In any case, the zero-emission maritime future is coming closer with the rapid development of fuel-cell technology.
 This power source could completely eliminate carbon dioxide emissions and provide considerable advantages to the environment.

 Could hydrogen fuel cells become the preferred source for marine propulsion in the future?
-Ask shipowners, maritime experts and high-level shipping professionals at the 2nd Green Maritime Forum in Hamburg on 2-3 April 2019.
+Ask shipowners, maritime experts and high-level shipping professionals at the 4th International Green & Smart Shiping Summit in Rotterdam on 8-9 October.
 The event will have presentations, panel discussions, a focus exhibition and networking breaks where you will have direct access to key industry innovators and leading decision-makers.
 Find out everything you need to know about the future of shipping by attending.
-Register now!
+Register now: www.gssummit.org.